Cray-HPE/docs-csm/operations/kubernetes/Post_Install_Customizations.md

   memory: 8Gi
 ```

-5. Edit the sysmgmt.yaml to only include the spire chart and all it's current data.
+5. Edit the sysmgmt.yaml to only include the spire chart and all its current data.
 (The resources specified above will be updated in the next step and the version may differ as this is an example).
 ```
 apiVersion: manifests/v1beta1
 metadata: